wp-plugins/youtube-channel/readme.txt

 I could not to find widget with link to channel and thumbnail instead of video object, so I made this one.

 == Changelog ==
+= 1.2 =
+* Fixed number of items for random video (min 1, max 50)
+* Fixed no-controls for HTML5 iframe

 = 1.1 =
 * Added option to use the playlist instead of channel (suggested by Stacy)